Motorcyclist convicted of aggravated assault after viral video showed him smashing in woman's windshield

 Video from a tourist on a double-decker sightseeing bus went viral and police said the video was used in their investigation.

-The District Attorney's Office says Heron pleaded guilty Wednesday to aggravated assault and other related charges.
+The District Attorney's Office said Heron pleaded guilty Wednesday to aggravated assault and other related charges.

-You can watch the 11 a.m. news conference in the player above or on our streaming channel CBS News Philadelphia.
+"This is a shot over the bow to the dirt bike riders in this city that we are done with dirt bikes.
+We're going to do everything we can to prosecute when these cases are brought to us," Bill Fritze, supervisor of the Gun Violence Task Force, said at a news conference Thursday.

+Assistant District Attorney Fernanda Sandoval said prosecutors were ready for a trial.

 for more features.